 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Windsor are 42.300 deg latitude, -83.017 deg longitude, and 604 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Windsor are 42.300 deg latitude, -83.017 deg longitude, and 604 ft elevation.

-The topography within 2 miles of Windsor is essentially flat, with a maximum elevation change of 56 feet, and an average elevation above sea level of 605 feet.
+The topography within 2 miles of Windsor is essentially flat, with a maximum elevation change of 56 feet and an average elevation above sea level of 605 feet.
 Within 10 miles is also essentially flat (89 feet).
-Within 50 miles contains significant variations in elevation (784 feet).
+Within 50 miles is essentially flat (784 feet).

 The area within 2 miles of Windsor is covered by artificial surfaces (83%), within 10 miles by artificial surfaces (52%) and grassland (16%), and within 50 miles by cropland (30%) and water (29%).